BattletechModders/StrategicOperations/README.md

 Spawns are basically what they sound like: spawning reinforcement units at the selected location.
 These units will be AI-controlled (allied).
 Exactly <i>what</i> unit gets deployed depends on a few things.

 1) The "type" of the unit noted in `ActorResource` defines the type of unit that can be deployed by that ability.
 If it starts with "mechdef_", then mechs can be deployed.
 If it starts with "vehicledef_", then vehicles can be deployed.
 If it starts with "turretdef_" then turrets can be deployed.
 2) Holding shift while activating the ability will bring up a popup with any available units to select for deployment (in addition to the default assigned in `ActorResource`).
 The player can obtain these "alternative" units by acquiring "deployment beacon" items.
 Deployment beacons can be of any upgrade type, but must have two things in their ComponentTags: they must have the tag "CanSpawnTurret", and they must have a tag with the ID of the unit they will enable for deployment, e.g. "mechdef_cicada_CDA-4G".
-The number of "probes" in the player inventory is the number of that unit that can be deployed in a given mission; i.e if you have 2 probes for mechdef_cicada_CDA-4G, you could deploy up to two of those Cicadas, and subsequent deployments would be limited to whatever unit is defined in the ability ActorResource.
+The number of "probes" in the player inventory is the number of that unit that can be deployed in a given mission (within any restrictions also defined in the AbilityDef); i.e if you have 2 probes for mechdef_cicada_CDA-4G, you could deploy up to two of those Cicadas, and subsequent deployments would be limited to whatever unit is defined in the ability ActorResource.

 Spawn ability json structure:
 ```